srwriter/docs/docs/howto.md

 # How It Works

-Play back your message in different languages and accents.
+Type your message and hear it spoken in different languages.

+Adjust tone and pitch by dragging the toggle left or right on the bar.